MetaFam/metagame-wiki/docs/handbook/glossary.md

 ## Gamification

-The process of incentivizing seemingly mundane tasks with feelings of epic acomplishment and meaning.
+The process of incentivizing seemingly mundane tasks with feelings of epic accomplishment and meaning.

 See [article](https://metagame.substack.com/p/metagame-octalysis-framework-3) for more details.